BCharash/PraiasPortugal/docs/architecture-roadmap.md

 > **Whenever a future capability is discussed but deliberately deferred, its architectural implications should be recorded here so that the reasoning does not have to be reconstructed later.**

-> **Whenever a future capability is discussed but deliberately deferred, its architectural implications should be recorded here so that the reasoning does not have to be reconstructed later.**
-62. Celestial Rise and Set Ownership
+# 62. Celestial Rise and Set Ownership

 Sun and Moon rise/set information are related concepts, but they are not interchangeable data.

 The application should treat them as separate celestial properties:

 ```text
 Sun
     sunrise